Yevgeniy-Dan/social-music-app-server/README.md

       ``` -->

 5. **Start the server**

    ```bash
    npm run start:dev
    ```

    The server will start running on `http://localhost:${your_port}`.

+6. Make a database migration using the `npm run migration:run` command

 ## How to Run the App Using Docker